CITB Productivity Improvement Through Better Procurement Approaches

 For more details please contact: Alasdair Reisner, CEO

-Nottingham Trent University and Morgan Sindall Construction – Innovation Driven Project
+Nottingham Trent University and Morgan Sindall Construction – Innovation Driven Procurement

-Following research conducted by Nottingham Trent University, in partnership with Morgan Sindall Construction, the CITB have invested in the roll out of this exciting, new scheme to improve the industry through innovation.
 The Innovation Driven Procurement (IDP) project is focused on improving profits, relationships, and projects as a whole for all parties involved.
-With a particular focus on tier-3 contractors, the aim is to streamline construction practices, flushing out potential problems before they arise and generally taking a more collaborative, communicative approach to encourage innovation from the outset.
+With a particular focus on sub-contractors and construction site workers, the aim is to streamline construction practices, flushing out potential problems before they arise and generally taking a more collaborative, communicative approach to encourage innovation from the outset.

-Four course modules co-designed by the construction sector will be available online from 2022.
-These are:
+Four course modules co-designed by the construction sector are available:

 · Collaborative Behaviours

 · Driving Value Through Innovation in the Supply Chain